-- Business Professionals of America provides students opportunities to develop leadership skills and engage more in their field. - Drone Robotics Club provides students opportunities to develop leadership skills and engage more in their field. - Health Information Technology (HIT) Club opportunities to develop leadership skills and engage more in their field. - Leisure Club provide ATC students with gathering, events and other entertaining opportunities. - Horticulture Club provides students opportunities for leadership development and service.
+- Business Professionals of America provides students opportunities to develop leadership skills and engage more in their field. - Drone Robotics Club provides students opportunities to develop leadership skills and engage more in their field. - Health Information Technology (HIT) Club opportunities to develop leadership skills and engage more in their field. - Leisure Club provide ATC students with gathering, events and other entertaining opportunities. - Horticulture Club provides students opportunities for leadership development and service. - Medical Assistant Club opportunities to develop leadership skills and engage more in their field. - Multicultural Club provides students with opportunities to enhance the appreciation and understanding of the diversity within the college and the community.

-- Medical Assistant Club opportunities to develop leadership skills and engage more in their field. - Multicultural Club provides students with opportunities to enhance the appreciation and understanding of the diversity within the college and the community. - Occupational Therapy Club (TECOTA) offers students the opportunity to develop leadership skills and engage more in their field. - Peer Tutors are students trained to tutor their peers in a variety of academic subjects. - Practical Nursing opportunities to develop leadership skills and engage more in their field. - Student Ambassadors are students working together to promote the college and welcome new students to Anoka Technical College. - Welding Club (Skills-USA) provides opportunities for students to complete in their field.
+- Occupational Therapy Club (TECOTA) offers students the opportunity to develop leadership skills and engage more in their field. - Peer Tutors are students trained to tutor their peers in a variety of academic subjects. - Practical Nursing opportunities to develop leadership skills and engage more in their field. - Welding Club (Skills-USA) provides opportunities for students to complete in their field.